 }

-however the arguments are reversed, with the
+<- is the same as -> however the arguments are reversed, with the

-on the left-hand side and the source
+target on the left-hand side and the source on the right-hand

 side.

-is a special node, occurring inside functions.
+self is a special node, occurring inside functions.
 If a binding to

-is established in the body of a function, the function returns
+self is established in the body of a function, the function returns

-node rather than the value of the last
+the value of the self node rather than the value of the last

 expression in its body.